Liam-gosnell/Milestone_three/README.md

 #### Search Box

 <p>For good UX design I decided to have a minimal search interface on the index page.
-I used Python to programme how this would search the database. <p>
+I used Python to programe how this would search the database. <p>

 #### Bootstrap and Materialize